lzt0901/G3Computer/README.md

 II.2 program_2.txt

 This program is almost the same with "Program 2.txt" except that it uses a built-in boot program.
 To run this program, click "Default IPL" before doing anything to load built-in boot program, then click "Load Bin" to load "program_2.txt".
 Now you can click "Run" to execute the program.
 It reads the file into memory, print out the contents of the text file, and then asks the user for a word.
 Finally, it searches the paragraph to see if it contains the word.
 If so, it prints out the word number in the sentence, the sentence number, and the word.
-This version of program 2 is flawed in that the output form is not perfect and it can't tolerate the space after a comma (if so, it will count one more to the word number in the sentence).
+This version of program 2 is flawed in that the output form is not perfect and it can't tolerate the space after a comma (under this circumstance, it will count one more to the word number in the sentence).

 III.
 Others